Census Dots

 Native American/Other

-Of the 593 places in Alabama, Red Bay is the 158th most populous.
+Red Bay is ranked the 165th most populous place in Alabama, out of 594 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Red Bay was ranked the 158th most populous place in the 2020 Census.

 Red Bay's White Population